Finite distance effects on the Hellings-Downs curve in modified gravity: Review and Re-formulation in terms of Bessel functions

 where $j_\ell(q)$ is the spherical Bessel of $\ell$-th order.
 Then, integrating Eq.~\eqref{eq:cl2} over $x$ and after some integration by parts,\footnote{We used that where we indicate the $n$-th derivative with a superscript parenthesis. } we obtain our main formula, which is given by

 where we used that $j_\ell(0)=0$ for $\ell>0$ and, for convenience, we introduced

 With the above procedure, we have reduced the calculation of $c_\ell$ given by Eq.~\eqref{eq:cloriginal} to a definite integral of a spherical Bessel function.
+This type of integrals appear in the TAM formalism (see App.~\ref{app:TAM}).
 Now, it all boils down to calculating ${\cal I}_\ell(kL,v)$, which unfortunately does not have an analytical solution in terms of known functions, as far as we are aware.
 It is interesting to note that the spherical Bessel functions in Eq.~\eqref{eq:clnice} can have an amplitude of ${\cal O}(\ell^2)$.
 Thus, for finite $kL$, cross terms in $|c_\ell|^2$ that include Bessel functions can introduce ${\cal O}(1)$ modulations on the amplitude of $a_\ell$.
 In the calculations of the ORF though, they mostly average out.